adamrpah/npcompleteheart/posts/ever-wanted-to-estimate-small-area-effects-in-health-data.md

 </h4>

 <p>
 I just presented at AMIA on my methodology to use limited patient demographic/location data to estimate the number of patient cases at a smaller geographic locality.
 The methodology is split between a Monte Carlo simulation and GIS methods (Semi-variogram+Kriged Surface+Geographical Gaussian Simulation) to estimate patient cases.
-Currently the monte carlo part is already coded and freely available on my <a href='https://bitbucket.org/adamrpah/geographic-record-disaggregation'>bitbucket</a>.
+Currently the monte carlo part is already coded and freely available on my <strike>bitbucket</strike>.
 The latter half of the code is coming as soon as we can identify an appropriate open source GIS library to port it the current code into.
 </p>

 <!-- TEASER_END -->